kamichal/yarap/docs/source/index.rst

    joins them in navigation panel created for each generated page.
 Everything happens behind the curtains.

-   The only one thing you need to do is to care for the navigation's ``CSS`` style (if you don't like the default style provided by Yawrap).
+   The only one thing you need to do is to care for the navigation's ``CSS`` style (if you don't like the default navigation style provided by Yawrap).

 * **Bookmarking**
    Create intra-page bookmarks with just one command during document definition and see how they are inserted